Lab for Family Wellbeing & Justice

 Parenting Inside Out Best Practices Toolkit

 Parenting Inside Out (PIO) is an evidence-based parent management treatment training curriculum designed to improve outcomes for incarcerated parents, their children, and their families.
-This program is run by the University of Wisconsin–Madison (UW), the Wisconsin Department of Corrections (DOC), and the Wisconsin Child Abuse and Neglect Prevention Board (CANPB) in four Wisconsin state prisons.
-The following toolkit shares resources for implementation and operation of the PIO program based upon lessons learned from the four Wisconsin DOC institutions.
+PIO is implemented by the Wisconsin Department of Corrections (DOC) with technical assistance from the University of Wisconsin-Madison (UW-M) and support from the Wisconsin Child Abuse and Neglect Prevention Board (CANPB) in four Wisconsin state prisons.
+The following toolkit shares resources for implementation and operation of the PIO program based upon lessons learned from this collaboration.
 It puts forth best practices and strategies, intending to reach prison staff, correctional administrators, researchers, policy makers, and other stakeholders with an interest in the mitigation of negative consequences of incarceration on families.